Liu-group/AutoSolvate/docs/tutorial.rst

   mm.ncrst          qmmmmin.in          tc_job.tpl.bak
   mmnpt.in          qmmmmin.info        tc_job.tpl.bak

-Once everything has finished, the main output is the QM/MM trajectory water_solvated-qmmmnvt.netcdf.
+Once everything has finished, the main output is the QM/MM trajectory ``water_solvated-qmmmnvt.netcdf``.
 When you have this file, you can move on to the next step!

 **Notes for production runs**